For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Stay with friends or in cheap accommodation

 If your internship is near your home or uni accommodation, figuring out where to stay won't be an issue.
-But if you're having to travel for your internship, this will be your biggest expense.
-You should get it sorted out ASAP.
+But if you're having to travel for your internship, this will likely be your biggest expense.
+Get it sorted out ASAP.

 First, see if there's a relative or friend you could stay with.
-Even if you can't think of anybody suitable, post an Instagram story about it to see if you get any responses.
+Even if you can't think of anybody suitable, perhaps post an Instagram story to see if you get any responses from people you know.
 You might even find there's a friend of a friend with a spare bed.

-If you do end up going for private accommodation, make sure you properly hunt around for the best deal.
+If you do end up going for private accommodation, hunt around for the best deal.
 You could try hotels, hostels, Airbnbs and whatever else you can find.

 If you're interning over the summer, see if any local universities rent out their student halls during the holidays.
 These can be cheaper and just as nice as a hotel.